informalsystems/hermes/relayer-framework/docs/technical_background.md

 - We may want to have different database implementations, such as mock database or in-memory database.
-- We may want to have multiple concrete person types, so that the database only fetches the essentiall information. e.g. `PersonWithName`, `PersonWithFullDetails`, `PersonWithRoles` etc.
+- We may want to have multiple concrete person types, so that the database only fetches the essential information. e.g. `PersonWithName`, `PersonWithFullDetails`, `PersonWithRoles` etc.

 ## Comparison with Dynamic Typing